Last Updated: August 10, 2026

 Notice the Total Slack is now zero, and the scheduling problem was corrected.

 Go back to the Resource Usage view, with the Gantt Chart view on the bottom of a split window.
-Select Susan, and we can see that the next problem we need to address is her assignment to three tasks coinciding.
-In addition, notice that Floyd is assigned to these three overlapping tasks, too, and Ariel is available during this period.
+Select Susan, and we can see that the next problem we need to address is her assignment to three activities coinciding.
+In addition, notice that Floyd is assigned to these three overlapping activities, too, and Ariel is available during this period.

 So let’s do these three things:

 First, let’s remove the overlap between ID #12 and #13.
-It would be nice to do these together; we can’t staff the tasks with the same people.
+It would be nice to do these together; we can’t staff the activities with the same people.

 Then, with the Gantt Chart view selected below, open the Assign Resources floating dialog box (Resource tab / Assign Resources command) and do the following: